Maternity & Nursing Bra Size Guide: How to Measure for the Correct Fit

 No. Buy nursing bras that fit at 32-36 weeks.
 Your breasts are already close to breastfeeding size.

 Expect temporary 1 cup size increase when milk comes in (days 2-5).
-This settles within 2 weeks.
-Buy sleep bras 1 size larger for overnight engorgement only.
+According to Raising Children Network, breast engorgement settles within 2 weeks as

 Band: Sits level around body.
 Doesn't ride up back.
 You can fit 2 fingers under band.
 Feels snug on loosest hook.